cockroachdb/docs/v22.1/aws-dms.md

 title: Migrate with AWS Database Migration Service (DMS)
 summary: Learn how to use AWS Database Migration Service (DMS) to migrate data to a CockroachDB target cluster.
 toc: true
-docs_area: develop
+docs_area: migrate
 ---

-This page has instructions for setting up [AWS Database Migration Service (DMS)](https://aws.amazon.com/dms/) to migrate data to CockroachDB from an existing, publicly-hosted database containing application data such as MySQL, Oracle, or PostgreSQL.
+This page has instructions for setting up [AWS Database Migration Service (DMS)](https://aws.amazon.com/dms/) to migrate data to CockroachDB from an existing, publicly hosted database containing application data such as MySQL, Oracle, or PostgreSQL.

 For a detailed tutorial about using AWS DMS and information about specific migration tasks, see the [AWS DMS documentation site](https://docs.aws.amazon.com/dms/latest/userguide/Welcome.html).

-We have tested AWS DMS with CockroachDB as a target enough to claim **preview-level** support.
-If you encounter problems in CockroachDB, [open an issue](https://github.com/cockroachdb/cockroach/issues/new) with details to help us make progress toward full support.
+{% include {{ page.version.version }}/feature-phases/preview.md %}

 For any issues related to AWS DMS, aside from its interaction with CockroachDB as a migration target, contact [AWS Support](https://aws.amazon.com/contact-us/).